-Next thing I know..he’s fiddling with my bracelet, a bracelet that Dreamboat gave me.
+The next thing I know..he’s fiddling with my bracelet, a bracelet that Dreamboat had given me.
 It was almost sacrilege ..a guy that Dreamboat specifically asked to stop chasing me is now playing with a token of Dreamboat’s love for me.
 I pulled my arm away.
 That means..I’m not interested – Strike 1.

-I relaxed again…a little tired, so I sort of zoned out, staring at a couple declaring their undying love for one another in some B list movie on television – my eyes at half-mast.
+I relaxed again…a little tired, so I sort of zoned out, staring at a couple declaring their undying love for one another in some B list movie on cable – my eyes at half-mast.
 Suddenly I felt his hair against my cheek, then his breath.
-Next thing I know, in between telling the guy he was talking to..
+Suddenly, in between telling the guy he was talking to..

 “Well…you can come by and check the engine tomorrow” and “It runs really great”,

 ..two wet lips hit mine..slowly and tentatively.
 I instinctively jerked my head away.
 The funny thing is, my first thought was..Why are his lips so wet?
-Did he actually saturate them with his tongue a million times before pulling this sneaky move? – instead of - What the $%^& are you doing?
+Did he actually saturate them with his tongue a million times before pulling this sneaky maneuver? - instead of - What the EFF are you doing?
 Which came next.

 He backed off again…apologizing profusely.
 I began to wonder if he had even been talking to someone on the phone.
 Maybe it was just some weird move he felt might work.?
 I was pissed.

 “Take me home, Gary..NOW.”
 I exclaimed.
 I’m not interested – Strike 2.